Project-META/.github/profile/README.md

 ### 9. **Proxy Groups (be cautious)**

-Customize the `proxyGroups` array for proxy policy you want to use.
+Customize the `proxyGroups` array to set proxy strategy according to actual needs.

 ### 10. **Routing Rules (be cautious)**